Predictia/AQUA/docs/sphinx/source/installation.rst

 Installation on ECMWF HPC2020
 -----------------------------

-HPC2020 is trying to move to a more container-based approach, so the installation process is similar to the one on LUMI.
+HPC2020 is moving to a more container-based approach, so the suggested installation process uses a technology similar to the one used on LUMI.
-In fact, using directly conda or mamba on lustre filesystems (`$PERM`and `$HPCPERM`) is not recommended and has been verified to lead to severe performance issues.
+In fact, using directly conda or mamba on lustre filesystems (``$PERM`` and ``$HPCPERM``) is not recommended and has been verified to lead to severe performance issues.

-The recommended approach is using the `tykky module <https://docs.csc.fi/computing/containers/tykky/>`_ developed by CSC, which provides the same container wrapper technology as what we use for an install on LUMI.
+The recommended approach is to use the `tykky module <https://docs.csc.fi/computing/containers/tykky/>`_ developed by CSC, and available on HPC2020, which provides the same container wrapper technology as what we use for an install on LUMI.
 This process is also described in the relevant HPC2020 `documentation pages <https://confluence.ecmwf.int/display/UDOC/Moving+away+from+Anaconda+and+Miniconda>`_.

-Due to a bug during the installation of the ``perl`` package, a dependency of ``ìmagemagick``, it is recomended to comment, before proceeding, the ``ìmagemagick`` dependency in ``environment.yml``.
+Due to a bug during the installation of the ``perl`` package (a dependency of ``ìmagemagick``) it is recomended to comment, before proceeding, the ``ìmagemagick`` dependency in ``environment.yml``.
 This will allow AQUA to work in full but it will prevent uploading figures in png format to aqua-web.
 A fix is under development.

 In order to speed up creation of the container, it is recommended to start an interactive session asking for adequate resources (just for creating the container environment):